peterdsharpe/pigeons/README.md

 * Well, I guess you're allowed to sedate them, but only if it's in a cruelty-free way, and you also have to carry the sedation equipment too.
 * Bags are fine, but remember that pigeons weigh almost 2 pounds apiece and are as big as like, a large orange.
 No Travis, you can't carry 250 of them in a bag.
 Yes, I know you've been working out.

-### Other Contributors

-* John Duffy

-Feel free to contribute - open up an issue ticket and post your data (see `data.csv` for format), and I'll add it!

 ### Links

 Quick link: [tiny.cc/tinderpigeons](http://tiny.cc/tinderpigeons)